10 interesting facts about donor sperm

 9. Can you see pictures of sperm donors?

 It is actually possible to see childhood photos of many of the sperm donors at Cryos.
-Some of them have photos of themselves as adults attached to their profile as well.
-It is free of charge to see childhood photos, and if you also want to see photos of the donors as adults, you can buy access in Cryos’ Sperm Donor Search.
+Some of the sperm donors have pictures of themselves as adults attached to their profile as well.
+It is free of charge to see childhood photos, and if you also want to see pictures of the donors as adults, you can buy access to that type of sperm donors in Cryos’ Sperm Donor Search.

 10. Does a sperm donor have parental rights?

-Donors do not have any parental rights for the donor children born with the help of his donations.
-Therefore, a donor will never be considered the legal father of the donor children.
+Donors do not have any parental rights for the donor-conceived children born with the help of his donations.
+Therefore, a donor will never be considered the legal father of the donor-conceived children.